-The Town will provide annual training for employees beginning in the Spring of each year.
-This training will be for employees that are slated for field work investigations as well as provide DPW services within the Town.
-The training will include an emphasis on recognizing illicit discharges and SSOs, dry weather screening and sampling, catchment investigations, and proper reporting.
+The Town continues to provide annual training for employees in the Spring of each year.
+This training is for employees that are slated for field work investigations as well as those that provide DPW services within the Town.
+The training includes an emphasis on recognizing illicit discharges and SSOs, dry weather screening and sampling, catchment investigations, and proper reporting.
 The frequency and type of employee training will be included in the Annual Report.